10 Best Fitness Trackers and Smart Devices That Stand the Test of Time

 • Heart rate, SpO2, Body Battery, sleep tracking, and women's health features

-The Garmin Lily 2 takes a different approach to fitness tracking.
-Instead of looking like a tech gadget, it’s designed to look like a piece of jewelry.
-The signature feature is a patterned lens that hides the display until you tap it.
-When the screen is off, it just looks like a stylish watch.
-When you tap, a bright touchscreen appears with your data.
-It’s a clever design that I haven’t seen anyone else pull off this well.
+The Garmin Lily 2 takes a different approach to the fitness tracker problem.
+Instead of making peace with looking like a tech gadget 24/7, it’s designed to look like jewelry by default.
+The signature feature is a patterned lens that hides the display until it’s tapped.
+When the screen is off, it’s a stylish watch with an aluminum bezel and metal case.
+When tapped, a bright touchscreen appears with health stats.
+At just 29 grams, it’s the lightest device on this list.

 • Hidden display with patterned lens that looks like jewelry when the screen is off